The Complete Guide to Video Loss on Security Cameras (with Fixing Solutions)

 Solution: Check camera settings to ensure IR is enabled and test IR LEDs in low-light environments.

-6. Problems in Cables or Wires
+6. Faulty Cables or Wires

 Cause: Cable or wire-related issues, such as twisted or bent cables, can impact surveillance camera functionality.
 Hardwired cameras are particularly susceptible to video loss due to wiring problems.